awsdocs/amazon-personalize-developer-guide/doc_source/export-data.md

 ## Creating a dataset export job \(AWS SDKs\)<a name="export-data-sdk"></a>

  After you import your data into the dataset and create an output Amazon S3 bucket, you can export the dataset to the bucket for analysis\.
 To export a dataset using the AWS SDKs, create a dataset export job using the [ CreateDatasetExportJob ](API_CreateDatasetExportJob.md) operation\.
-For information about creating an Amazon S3 bucket, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For information about creating an Amazon S3 bucket, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) in the *Amazon Simple Storage Service User Guide*\.

 The following code shows how to create a dataset export job using the SDK for Python \(Boto3\) or the SDK for Java 2\.x SDK\.